markcox80/data-flow/README.md

 scheduler can be used simultaneously.

 The amount of contention in the scheduler implementations is bounded by the number of threads assigned to each scheduler.

-The level of contention in the standard component implementation is bounded by the maximum number of threads interacting with the component or the number of threads assigned to the component's scheduler.
+The amount of contention in the standard component implementation is bounded by the maximum number of threads interacting with the component or the number of threads assigned to the component's scheduler.

 # Example
-Below is a trivial application involving two components which communicate with each other using ports.
+Below is an example application involving two components which communicate with each other using ports.
 One component (class `map-list-component`) sends values from a list to another component which prints the received values (class `print-component`).